SUDC UK TEAM

 SUDC Parent to Rex 10.4.2013-7.2.2015

 Camilla has a consumer PR and communications background with experience in agency, in-house and more recently freelance project work for L’Oreal UK.
-With over 20 years in PR and 2 years running communications and fundraising operations for SUDC UK, she brings a wealth of experience to SUDC UK and will be managing all communications, fundraising events and publicity for the charity.
+With over 20 years in PR and 2 years running communications and fundraising operations for SUDC UK, she brings a wealth of experience to the board.
 Camilla is currently training at the College of Naturopathic Medicine to be a Nutritional Therapist.

 Co-Founder, Trustee and Treasurer

 SUDC Parent to Yianni 29.06.2012 – 15.11.2013

 Helen has worked in the investment industry for more than 15 years for organisations including The Bank of New York, State Street Global Advisors and NWQ Investment Management Company.
 She is currently vice president and head of fund distribution for EMEA at Nuveen.
-Helen will be managing all of SUDC UK’s corporate relations and corporate initiatives for the charity.
+In addition to her trustee role, Helen supports SUDC UK’s corporate relations and corporate initiatives.

 Laura Gould Crandall